I Welcome Refugees

 - Canada: Be a Leader for Refugees (sign a petition)

-- Canada: Resettle Refugees from All World Regions (download a petition)
+- Canada: Welcome Refugees (download a petition

 - Kenya: Nowhere Else to Go: Forced Returns of Somli Refugees from Dadaab Refugee Camp, Kenya (Report 14 November 2016)